VilzuX/hotelli/README.md

-## A simple hoteml ymap with an ATM
+## A simple hotel ymap with an ATM

 ## A hotel MLO coming later possibly?